ErpNetDocs/winclient/introduction/fields-management/setting-deleting-default-values.md

 <b>Example</b> :

-The customer wants to set a ‘bank transfer’ payment option as default in a ‘Sales order’ document.
-Select the following options: ’for the current user’ and’ for the current document type’.
-Any time a new ‘Sales order’ document is opened, the ‘bank transfer’ value will automatically appear in the <b>Payment Type</b> field.
+The customer wants to set a ‘Bank Transfer’ payment option as default in a ‘Sales order’ document.
+Select the following options: ’For the current user’ and’ for the current document type’.
+Any time a new ‘Sales Order’ document is opened, the ‘Bank Transfer’ value will automatically appear in the <b>Payment Type</b> field.
-The <b>clear default value</b> function clears the data that has been set as default.
+The <b>Clear default value</b> function clears the data that has been set as default.
 Go to the field of choice.
-Right button-click and select the <b>clear default value</b> function from the menu.
+Right button-click and select the <b>Clear default value</b> function from the menu.

 ![Clear default value](pictures/clear-defaultvalue1.png)